Skip to main content

 Community Economic Development

 Economic Empowerment Program (EEP) Volunteers collaborate with their local counterparts to help Namibians work towards economic security and inclusive development.
 The primary goal of their work is to develop the capacity of Namibia’s aspiring entrepreneurs, promote implementation of income-generating activities, and assist with small business development.
 More specifically, EEP Volunteers and counterparts plan, coordinate, facilitate, and present workshops on entrepreneurship, basic business skills, financial literacy, numeracy skills, digital literacy, basic office administration, and employability skills; provide one-on-one guidance and coaching to entrepreneurs; and plan, organize and organize events such as pitch competitions, market days, expositions, and business networking events for prospective/current entrepreneurs and small business owners.
-They also work with youth in vocational training institutions, and operators in the informal sector (i.e., small business owners, and street vendors) to help them learn new business skills and practices.
+They also work with youth in vocational training institutions, and operators in the informal sector (e.g., small business owners, and street vendors) to help them learn new business skills and practices.
 Finally, EEP Volunteers work with counterparts in local and regional authorities to provide and facilitate opportunities for entrepreneurs and increase accessibility to services.

 Learn how Sean F. supports entrepreneurs and economic vitality in Namibia.